yathAg/openroad_vsd_7nmContest/README.md

 ![directory](resources/test4.png)

-These errors currently are due to the incomplete definitions in the tech LEF file and a detailed discussion on this topic can be found [here](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/discussions/854).
+These errors currently are due to the incomplete definitions in the tech LEF file and a detailed discussion on this topic can be found [here](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/discussions/854)

+### Understanding LEF files